A jelly good time.

 • Are there any rules for using Town Hill Park?

 Yes, and you can find them here.
-Please be courteous and share the facilities with others who may be present.
+Please be courteous, share the facilities with others who may be present, and clean up your trash.

-• Do you have the baseball diamond reserved?
+• Do you have the softball field reserved?

 • Do you have a code of conduct?

 No, but in a nutshell: don’t be an asshole.
-Players displaying chronic unsportsmanlike or abusive behavior may be asked to leave.
+Players displaying chronic unsportsmanlike or abusive behavior may be asked to leave the club.

 • Do I have to sign a waiver or release?